richad-m/binance-api/README.md

 ** To implement **

-- Loader while retrieving datas (To do)
 - Choose FIAT currency to display prices (To do)
 - Change scale in time (retrieve data from 1d up to 6 months) (To do)
-- Dark/light mode enabler (In progress)
+- Dark/light mode enabler (Done)
+- Loader while retrieving datas (Done on prices & growth)
 - Fix X axis (Done)
 - Split JS in multiples files (one per function) (Done)
 - Set Interval to fetch datas every X seconds (Done)